-- Joined in October 1, 2014.
-Prior to this worked for XL Group plc from 2004 to 2014 in progressively senior roles, most recently served as Senior Vice President, Accounting Policy and SEC Reporting Officer.
-Prior to XL Group plc, worked for PricewaterhouseCoopers from 1996 to 2004 in Bermuda and Canada. - Is a Chartered Accountant and a member of the Chartered Professional Accountants of Bermuda and the Chartered Professional Accountants of Alberta, Canada.
+- Joined Hamilton on October 1, 2014.
+Prior to joining Hamilton, worked for XL Group plc from 2004 to 2014 in progressively senior roles and most recently served as Senior Vice President, Accounting Policy and SEC Reporting Officer.
+Prior to XL Group plc, worked for PricewaterhouseCoopers from 1996 to 2004 in Bermuda and Canada. - Chartered Accountant and a member of the Chartered Professional Accountants of Bermuda and the Chartered Professional Accountants of Alberta, Canada.
 Holds a Bachelor of Commerce from the University of Alberta in Edmonton, Alberta.